AlexSibrikov/AlexSibrikov/README.md

 👋 Hi, I’m @AlexSibrikov

-I'm an entrepreneur passionate about AI technologies and C++ programming.
+I'm an entrepreneur passionate about SAAS, AI technologies and C++ programming.

 I'm currently exploring the potential of AI recommendation algorithms for b2b implementation.
 ____